Jaydpthakur/AI-notes-microservice/README.md

 - Endpoints: DRF ViewSet for `/api/notes/` and custom action `translate`.
 - Environment variables hold credentials and endpoints.

-## Known limitations / next steps
-- No authentication implemented (JWT suggested next step).
-- Unit tests and CI pipeline not included (can add GitHub Actions).
-- Monitoring stack (Prometheus/Grafana) not included but can be added.
-- Translation uses an external public LibreTranslate endpoint by default — for production, host your own or use a paid API.

 ## Files of interest
 - `notes/models.py` — Note model